barryvdh/barryvdh.github.io/_posts/2014-09-12-the-artisan-files-barry-vd-heuvel.md

 ---
 layout:     post
-title:      The Artisan Files: Barry vd.
+title:      The Artisan Files - Barry vd.
 Heuvel
 date:       2014-09-12 18:00:00
 excerpt:    Laravel News did an interview with me in its series 'The Artisan Files'.
 Follow the link to read the entire article!
 categories: general